socketsupply/components/docs/src/docs/props.md

 ---

-To manually update a component you can use the `.reRener()` method.
+To manually update a component you can use the `.reRender()` method.
 This method receives either an object or a function.
 For example...

 ```js